-By default, each report includes a cover page, a header and a footer for the A4 portrait and landscape formats with right and left page margins of 2 cm and top and bottom margins of 1 cm, respectively.
+By default, each report includes a cover page, a header and a footer for the A4 portrait and landscape formats with page margins left of 2 cm and right, top and bottom margins of 1 cm, respectively.
 If required, you can define a cover page, header and footer for a different page format.
 To do so, right-click the area next to the pages tabs to open the context menu and select New Page.